 – Best Car Insurance for Credit History Rates

 It’s probably not too surprising that auto insurance companies check credit as another factor in your rates.
 The higher your score, usually, the less you’ll pay.
 Let’s see how much credit history influences top insurers’ prices.

 All the insurers shown change their rates in Aurora based on credit scores.
 With Geico, a driver with poor credit can pay as much as $3,000 more than one who has good credit.

 – Best Car Insurance for Driving Record Rates

-Your driving record, whether it’s shabby or spotless, can also help or hurt your rates.
+Auto insurance companies check your driving record, whether it’s shabby or spotless.
+This can also help or hurt your rates.
 Let’s see how much they can change with common driving infractions.

 |Group||Clean record||With 1 accident||With 1 DUI||With 1 speeding violation||Average|

 Some insurers, like Liberty Mutual, don’t raise their rates much for one speeding ticket.
 But, with Allstate, they can soar to as much as $1,200.